CryptoMiningInsider/TRex-Miner-Plugin-Adapter/README.md

 This Software is provided AS-IS and Without Any Warranties Expressed or Implied.

 This Software is Licensed, not sold.
-Anyone downloading, installing or using this software Agrees to do so solely at their own Risk and in accordance of the terms of this End-User-License-Agreement.pdf ("EULA") file attached in the Download.
-By Downloading, installing or using thie software you AGREE to the License Terms in the EULA.
-If you do not Agree to the License Terms STTOP USING and DELETE this Software PRODUCT Immediately.
+By Downloading, Installing Using or otherwise Accessing this Software, You are AGREEING to the License Terms outlined in the End-User-License-Agreement.pdf ("EULA") included in the Download and on this Site and Agree to do so solely at Your own Risk.
+If you do Not Agree to the License Terms STOP USING and DELETE this Software Immediately.
+You are Prohibited from copying or redistributing this software.

-Any Public demonstration or videos using the software must clearly indicate the Official Source of the software and give proper acknowledgements and credit to the Authors (Crypto Mining Insider - Youtube Channel: https://www.youtube.com/c/CryptoMiningInsider)
+Any Public demonstration or videos using the software must clearly indicate the Official Source of the software and give proper acknowledgements and credit to the Authors (Crypto Mining Insider - Youtube Channel: https://www.youtube.com/c/CryptoMiningInsider).

 GitHub is the OFFICIAL (and ONLY) Site for downloading our Software: https://github.com/CryptoMiningInsider